 What is Fragile X syndrome?

-Fragile X syndrome causes intellectual disability, which can range from mild to moderate to severe, in both males and females.
+Fragile X syndrome causes intellectual disability.
+This can range from mild to moderate to severe, in both males and females.
 However, males are typically more severely affected than females.
-Symptoms of Fragile X syndrome in childhood are not always specific, as they overlap with other disorders, such as autism, Prader-Willi syndrome, and attention deficit-hyperactivity disorder (ADHD).
+Symptoms of Fragile X syndrome in childhood are not always specific.
+They overlap with other disorders, such as autism, Prader-Willi syndrome, and attention deficit-hyperactivity disorder (ADHD).
 Symptoms may include delays in development of speech, language, and motor skills.
-Autistic-like behavior, frequent tantrums, and hyperactivity are also commonly seen with Fragile-X syndrome.
+Autistic-like behavior, frequent tantrums, and hyperactivity are also commonly seen with Fragile X syndrome.
 Gaze aversion, or the inability to make and hold eye contact, is very common among males and females with Fragile X syndrome.

 The gene that causes Fragile X syndrome, called FMR1, is located on the X chromosome.
-Females are usually not as severely affected as males because females have a normal X chromosome in addition to the X with the mutation.
-The FMR1 gene normally contains less than 44 trinucleotide repeats.
-Premutation carriers have about 59 to 200 trinucleotide repeats, and people with Fragile X syndrome full mutation have over 200 repeats.
+Females are usually not as severely affected as males.
+That is because females have a normal X chromosome, in addition to the X with the mutation.
+The FMR1 gene normally contains fewer than 44 trinucleotide repeats.
+Premutation carriers have about 55 to 200 trinucleotide repeats.
+People with Fragile X syndrome full mutation have over 200 repeats.